jekyll/minima/docs/development.md

 - Increment the version in `.gemspec` file.
 - Create a tag.

+## Logs

+The SVG icons or logos are stored in the [\_includes/logos](/_includes/logos/) directory as includes files.
+This is easier to manage than assets as it allows the content of the file to be inserted inline in HTML, rather than referencing a path to an asset which has to be fetched on the frontend.

-## How to update logos
+### How to update logos

-This will add or update logos in the [\_includes/logos](/_includes/logos/) directory.
+The list of supported logos in this project is maintained in [bin/install_logos.sh](/bin/install_logos.sh).
+More logos are available, but that covers the logos that I want to use.

+You can add a new logo name to that script.
+Then run it.

+Here is the shorthand.

 ```sh
 $ make logos
 ```

+That will also _update_ an existing logos in version control to match the latest content in the logo provider.

-Commit any changes.
-Then push your commits.
-When you rebuild a site that uses the theme, you'll get the updates.
+Then commit any changes and push your commits.
+When you rebuild a site that uses this theme, you'll get the updates.

 If you want to add a new logo from the SimpleIcons repo, add the name to the `LOGOS` variable in the script in [bin](/bin/).
 Then run the command above.